Star Dancer

 Fire Dreamer is the second novel in the Star Dancer series, written by the British author Beth Webb and published in 2007 by Macmillan Publishers.

 Setting

 The story opens in the year AD 40, and takes place in the Mendip Hills in what is now Somerset, in "an Iron Age world steeped in superstition and magic".

-Star Dancer considers how Tegen, a girl with the power and qualities needed to become a Druid, copes in a world where only males are allowed to become Druids, but where Roman invasion suddenly becomes real.
+Star Dancer considers how Tegen, a girl with the power and qualities needed to become a Druid, copes in a world where only men are allowed to become Druids, but where Roman invasion suddenly becomes real.

 Plot

 The druids have prophesied that the one born in the middle of an untimely meteorite shower will avert a great evil, but they are looking for a boy who will grow into a mixture of war hero and super-magician. nstead there is one baby girl, Tegen, born at the right time, and a boy, Griff, who has Down syndrome, who is born just as the stars were fading.
 The book explores how these two children grow up together, discovering their individual destinies, but it also shows how much they need each other to become who they were meant to be in a harsh and unforgiving world.
 Tegen is the Star Dancer, but she needs Griff’s honesty and kindness to stand against the druids who aren’t evil, but are fixed in their habits.
 Griff needs Tegen to stand against his cruel mother who abandoned him at birth.
 As the story unfolds, Derowen, an evil-minded ‘wise-woman’ connives with a young handsome druid who believes he should be the Star Dancer.
 They plot to destroy Tegen by stealing her magic, and setting her up to fail so together they can seize power.
 With dark spells they disturb a demon from the depths of funeral caves under the Mendip Hills and Tegen has to face her nemesis at last.